+receiving information

-9.3.2 REMEDIATION, RECOVERY AND CONTINUITY OF OPERATIONS PRACTICE combination of technica recover quickly from an e • ss continuity policy help Comprehensiveness Level 1 Comprehensiveness Level 2 Comprehensiveness Level 3 Comprehensiveness Level 4 Objective Provide basic instructions for the system recovery.
-Define a policy and plans to handle possible known incidents and to confirm the complete recovery of the system.
-Enable automated remediation and recovery procedures.
-Support technical and organizational measures to facilitate quick system recovery and establish policies and technologies to enable forensic investigations.
-General considerations This level defines the concrete actions for the remediation and recovery of the most critical components.
-This level supports continuity of operations by simple redundancy measures such as data backups and has a documented plan for remediation and recovery.
-This level uses automation to enable remediation and recovery.
-This level includes regular periodic testing of remediation and recovery procedures to verify the ability to maintain continuity of operations.
-It also includes technical and policy approaches to enable forensic examination of system following an incident.
-What needs to be done to achieve this level What needs to be done to achieve this level What needs to be done to achieve this level What needs to be done to achieve this level Identify critical components and provide basic instructions for recovery based on general mechanisms.
-Define a remediation and recovery policy, establish contingency plans for particular use case scenarios.
-Maintain all backup systems to the same level as the primary systems.
-Automated removal of malware, restoring backup data to databases, systematically removing temporary containment actions, and restarting all operational systems Establish the policy for regular and planned testing of continuous operation at a scheduled time to verify that the backup and fail-over systems will work properly when called upon and Establish measures to confirm complete recovery. and applications.
-Define procedures for operational continuity. that the system can be restored to a pre- incident state.
-Support automated Consider additional approaches to recovery such as using redundant components or on- Upon detection of a security incident these mechanisms immediately enable operations continuity, enabling the use of redundant mechanism and data upon receiving information
+9.3.2 REMEDIATION, RECOVERY AND CONTINUITY OF OPERATIONS PRACTICE

+Remediation, Recovery and Continuity of Operations This practice is a combination of technical redundancies whereby trained staff and business continuity policy help an organization recover quickly from an event to expedite returning to business as usual.
+Comprehensiveness Comprehensiveness Comprehensiveness Comprehensiveness Level 1 (Minimum) Level 2 (Ad Hoc) Level 3 (Consistent) Level 4 (Formalized) Provide basic Objective Define a policy and Enable automated Support technical and plans to handle instructions for the remediation and organizational system recovery. possible known recovery procedures. measures to facilitate incidents and to quick system recovery confirm the complete and establish policies recovery of the and technologies to system. enable forensic investigations.
+General This level defines the This level supports This level uses This level includes considerations concrete actions for continuity of automation to enable regular periodic testing the remediation and remediation and of remediation and operations by simple recovery of the most redundancy measures recovery. recovery procedures to critical components. such as data backups verify the ability to and has a maintain continuity of documented plan for operations.
+It also remediation and includes technical and policy approaches to recovery. enable forensic examination of systems following an incident.
+What needs to be What needs to be What needs to be What needs to be done to achieve this done to achieve this done to achieve this done to achieve this level level level level Identify critical Define a remediation Automated removal Establish the policy for components and and recovery policy, of malware, restoring regular and planned provide basic establish contingency backup data to testing of continuous instructions for plans for particular databases, operation at a recovery based on use case scenarios. systematically scheduled time to general mechanisms. removing temporary verify that the backup Maintain all backup containment actions, and fail-over systems systems to the same and restarting all will work properly level as the primary operational systems when called upon and systems. and applications. that the system can be Establish measures to restored to a pre-Define procedures for confirm complete incident state. operational recovery. continuity.
+Support automated Consider additional operations continuity, Upon detection of a approaches to enabling the use of security incident recovery such as using redundant mechanisms these mechanisms redundant and data upon immediately enable components or on-